 Some of the celebrities suffered a negative backlash after appearing in the ads, Stone recalled “we didn’t get paid for it, but we certainly lost a lot of work over it…Some of us were black banned from clubs, and I had garbage thrown all over my lawn.
 And I wasn’t the only one singled out”.

 In October 1974 MacCallum released her next solo single, Excuse Me, which peaked at #29 and spent 41 weeks in the top 100, it was followed by her second solo album, Alison, in July 1975 which spent only two weeks on the Top 100 Albums Chart

 In the late 1970s Alison MacCallum concentrated on session work, providing backing vocals on John Robinson’s Pity for the Victim and for other artists including Billy Thorpe, Doug Parkinson, and Mark Holden.
 Superman was re-released in 1979 by RCA together with a compilation album of the same name to cash in on the then-popular 1978 Superman movie starring Christopher Reeve.

-In a surprise announcement Alison McCallum is to appear after more than 30 years absence from the stage in a Ted Mulry Tribute show at Sydney’s Enmore Theatre in August 2021.
-To be emceed by Glenn A Baker, Alison will be joined by fellow blues/soul songstress Bobbie Marchini, Peter Cupples (Stylus), Tony Romeril (Autumn), Gary Dixon (TMG), Harry Young (Sabbath), and will perform both Superman and that record’s B-side, Take Me Back, a Ted Mulry composition, welcome back Alison!
+In a surprise announcement Alison McCallum appeared after more than 30 years absence from the stage at a Ted Mulry Tribute show at Sydney’s Enmore Theatre in August 2021.
+Emceed by Glenn A Baker, Alison was joined by fellow blues/soul songstress Bobbie Marchini, Peter Cupples (Stylus), Tony Romeril (Autumn), Gary Dixon (TMG), Harry Young (Sabbath), and performed both Superman and that record’s B-side, Take Me Back, a Ted Mulry composition, and was warmly received.